Nycomed UK Ltd

 5.3 Preclinical safety data

-Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity and genotoxicity.
-Animal studies have shown reduced fertility and increased mortality in rat foetuses.
-Teratogenic effects have, however, not been demonstrated.
+Non-clinical data reveal no special hazard for humans based on conventional studies of repeated dose toxicity.

 Mutagenicity testing in bacteria and in rodents yielded negative results.
-As well as other opioids fentanyl showed mutagenic effects in vitro in mammalian cells.
-A mutagenic risk in therapeutic condition seems unlikely since effects were induced only in very high concentrations.
+Fentanyl induced mutagenic effects in mammalian cells in vitro, comparable to other opioid analgesics.
+A mutagenic risk for the use of therapeutic doses seems unlikely since effects appeared only at high concentrations.

 6.1 List of excipients